 - Pre-rolled cannabis cigarettes/joints are becoming a big seller in the US market and in dispensaries in Canada.
 They are not only very convenient for the consumer, but can be very profitable if the dispensary makes its own pre-rolls using an inexpensive rolling/filling machine.

 - CBD versions may be legal – Cannabis creams (topicals) and bath bombs are another big seller.
 Many people use topicals to relive localized pain, especially arthritis and joint pain.

 - Vaporizers, dabbing rigs, bongs and rolling papers are certainly important.
 These accessories are part of the cannabis culture and are an integral part of most dispensary’s product lines.

 Profitability of Dispensaries

 Dispensaries can be a very profitable business.
 Depending on the quality of the dispensary, the initial investment could be as low as $50,000 plus inventory.
 Realistically, in a good retail area, you might invest around $200,000 in leasehold improvements, security systems, and display cases, etc. You would still need inventory and working capital, but a mid-range dispensary leasing about 1,500 square feet in a good retail area could easily expect to gross $150,000 to $200,000 a month and net 10% to 20% of those revenues, based on the results of US cannabis retailers.

 We’ve researched, prepared and presented hundreds of business plans, strategic plans, budgets, forecasts and business cases for small businesses and large corporations.
-Our audience has been managers, business owners, bankers, investors, and Board of Directors.
-When you need help with a business plan, contact us or call + 1 (800) 661-9842.
+Our audience has been managers, business owners, bankers, investors, Boards of Directors, and various governmental authorities..
+When you need help with a business plan, contact us or call +1 (800) 661-9842.